 The Phoenix Project is a novel about IT.
 That was enough for me to get all of my attention.
 Describing today’s challenges and DevOps practices it’s a brilliant and original idea!
 I’m even more convinced after reading this book, I’ve also discovered that the authors have been inspired by “The Goal” by Eliyahu M. Goldratt.

-Bill, the main character, has experience and leadership, but more importantly for me, he is able to understand and recognize people’s attitude.
+Bill, the main character, has experience and leadership, but more importantly for me, he can understand and recognise people’s attitudes.
 That skill is so valuable that most of his choices are a direct consequence of implementing solutions and finding the right people for the job.

-Everyone that joined the industry at least 10-15 years ago or even better before the dotcom bubble can find this story interesting and recognize or have met some of the characters described in this book during his/her career path.
+Everyone who joined the industry at least 10-15 years ago or even better before the dotcom bubble can find this story interesting and recognise or have met some of the characters described in this book during his/her career path.

-Or we recognize that we were/are one of the characters described in this book at work every day.
+Or we recognise that we were/are one of the characters described in this book at work every day.

 If you work in IT, I strongly suggest you to read it, it’s a must!

-These are some of my favorite quotes from the book:
+These are some of my favourite quotes from the book:

 - “Being able to take needless work out of the system is more important than being able to put more work into the system.” / “Improving daily work is even more important than doing daily work.”